sunghwank/spmindex/README.md

 A C++ implementation of a compact data structure for structural pattern matching described in the following paper:

-**Sung-Hwan Kim and Hwan-Gue Cho, "Practical Space-Efficient Index for Structural Pattern Matching," to appear at IWOCA 2022.**
+**Sung-Hwan Kim and Hwan-Gue Cho, "Practical Space-Efficient Index for Structural Pattern Matching," in Proceedings of the 33rd International Workshop on Combinatorial Algrorithms (IWOCA), pp.369-382, 2022.**

 ## Compile and run